fbpx

 This is when a buyer negotiates with the seller for the price and terms.

-If everything checks out, it is time to negotiate price with the prospective buyer.
+If everything checks out, it is time to negotiate the price with the prospective buyer.
 Nothing is binding at this point.

 Step 4: Promesa de Compraventa – the Purchase Agreement

-After negotiation, a lawyer will draw up a purchase agreement, known as a promesa de compraventa.
+After negotiation, a lawyer will draw up a purchase agreement, known as a “promesa de compraventa.”

-This is a binding contract where you state the intention to sell at a given price and the buyer states the intention to buy.
+This is a binding contract where you state the intention to sell at a given price, and the buyer states the intention to buy.

 What is Included in a Typical Promesa de Compraventa?

-2. Down payment– anticipo – this is essentially a down payment to secure the deal and is usually 30 percent but can lower.
+Essentially a down payment to secure the deal and is usually 30 percent but can lower.
 This is negotiable.

-6. Taxes, HOA and rent are prorated– this is just a calculation that depends on the purchase date – taxes are paid yearly and prorated, administration (HOA fees) are paid monthly and prorated.
+This is just a calculation that depends on the purchase date – taxes are paid yearly and prorated, administration (HOA fees) are paid monthly and prorated.
 If a rental property, rent should be prorated.

 Step 5 – Closing at a Notary

-However, sometimes issues arise and this closing date may slip.
+However, sometimes issues arise, and this closing date may slip.

 Step 6 – New Owner Gets the Title